Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_01/SPREAD_03.md

 ## Received Teaching

 ::: aside
-"Leaders must be waited on to show their legitimacy."[^4]
+"Leaders must be waited on to show their legitimacy."[^4] Stands as a widespread cultural assumption about honor and leadership; visible service and deference are treated as proof of authority.
 :::

 ## Jesus’ Public Words